 Most workers’ compensation claimants are eligible to continue receiving weekly disability benefits for up to 104 weeks, but this can be extended to 240 weeks in certain cases, and for certain injuries, if the claimant suffered a severe injury that demands more extensive recovery time.
 In addition, in the event you have suffered a catastrophic injury resulting in permanent disability, you could qualify for permanent disability benefits.
 However, most insurance companies will attempt to override the need for extensive ongoing benefits arrangements by offering large lump sum settlement offers.

 Your San Diego workers’ compensation attorney will be invaluable for maximizing the results of your claim.
 They can help you address any unexpected complications with the insurance carrier and ensure they handle your claim in good faith.
-In addition, if you experience any problems with your benefits or believe that you qualify for more expansive recovery than your claim provides, your San Diego workers’ compensation attorney can help you determine the best next steps to take to resolve these matters
+In addition, if you experience any problems with your benefits or believe that you qualify for more expansive recovery than your claim provides, your workers’ compensation attorney in San Diego, CA can help you determine the best next steps to take to resolve these matters

 Exploring Further Recovery Outside of Workers’ Compensation Benefits

 If your employer has workers’ compensation insurance as required by state law and they do not interfere with your claim in any way, you probably cannot file a civil suit against your employer in response to your work injury.
 However, if your employer injured you intentionally in any way, or if you were injured because of a safety issue in your workplace that your employer was aware of but neglected to address, you may have grounds for a civil action.